KISHAN8888/kishan-tripathi-wasserstoff-AiInternTask/README.md

 ## Contributing

-We welcome contributions!
-Please see `CONTRIBUTING.md` for guidelines on how to submit issues, feature requests, and pull requests.
+We welcome contributions!!
+Don't bother to raise issues and pull requests.

 ## License